hannes-brt/hebel/docs/getting_started.rst

 ============================

 If you want more control over the training procedure or integrate Hebel with your own code, then you can use Hebel programmatically.

+Unlike the simpler one hidden layer model from the previous part, here we are going to build a more powerful deep neural net with multiple hidden layers.

 For an example, have a look at :file:`examples/mnist_neural_net_deep_script.py`: